 Certain funds may enter into securities lending transactions, repurchase transactions and reverse repurchase transactions in order to earn additional income.
 There are risks associated with securities lending transactions, as well as repurchase and reverse repurchase transactions.
 Over time, the value of the securities loaned under a securities lending transaction or sold under a repurchase transaction might exceed the value of the cash or collateral held by the fund.
 If the third party defaults on its obligation to repay or resell the securities to the fund, the cash or collateral may be insufficient to enable the fund to purchase replacement securities and the fund may suffer a loss for the difference.
 Likewise, over time, the value of the securities purchased by a fund under a reverse repurchase transaction may decline below the amount of cash paid by the fund to the third party.
-If the third party defaults on its obligation to repurchase the securities from the fund, the fund may need to sell the securities for a lower price and suffer a loss for the difference.
-For more information about how the funds engage in these transactions, see "How the funds engage in securities lending transactions".
+If the third party defaults on its obligation to repurchase to sell the securities for a lower price and suffer a loss for the difference.
+For more information about how the funds engage in these transactions, see "Specific Information About Each of the Mutual Funds Described in this Document - What Does the Fund Invest in? - How the funds engage in securities lending transactions".